 Now that we’ve filtered our monitors to just show the ones blacklisted on Spamhaus, we can bookmark this view by simply clicking the bookmarks icon to open its drop-down menu, from where we’ll select “Bookmark this view”:

 A modal pop-up will open so you can give your bookmark a friendly name.
 For the sake of this example we’ll name this bookmark “Listed on Spahmaus”:

 After saving the new bookmark, it can be found under the same bookmark icon drop-down menu:

 Now we can navigate away and even log out, that bookmark will persistently remain there.

 We can now reload the page to clear any presets, so we can see the bookmark in action:

-Clicking the bookmark that we’ve just created above, will instantly load the view that was bookmarked, in this example’s case, all Spamhaus filters:
+Clicking the bookmark which we’ve just created above will instantly load the view that was bookmarked.
+In this example, all Spamhaus filters:

-And, of course the bookmarks work with all the presets not just the RBL filters.
-For instance you could take the above example a step even further and bookmark a view of all Spamhaus blacklisted monitors, but only view those that suffered recent changes.
-To do this, keep the RBL filters on and select to view just the monitors that have recently suffered changes:
+And of course, the bookmarks work with all the presets, not just the RBL filters.
+For instance, you could take the above example a step further, and bookmark a view of all Spamhaus blacklisted monitors, but only view those which suffered recent changes.
+To do this keep the RBL filters on and select to view just the monitors that have recently suffered changes: